quicwg/base-drafts/draft-ietf-quic-transport.md

 of three ways:

-1. Explicit Shutdown: An endpoint sends a CONNECTION_CLOSE frame to initiate a connection termination.
+1. Explicit Shutdown: An endpoint sends a CONNECTION_CLOSE frame to terminate the connection.
 An endpoint may send a GOAWAY frame to the peer prior to a CONNECTION_CLOSE to indicate that the connection will soon be terminated.
 A GOAWAY frame signals to the peer that any active streams will continue to be processed, but the sender of the GOAWAY will not